The services available to you all aim to enable you to stand out and succeed beyond graduation.

-The support provided by our EPTs complements the more general careers support from the University Careers Service.
+The support provided by the EPT complements the more general careers support from the University Careers Service.

 Work placements and work experience

-Most of our degrees have the opportunity of undertaking an optional one year work placement, also known as a sandwich year.
-Typically, this will happen after year two and you will then return to the University to complete your final year.
+Most of our degrees have the opportunity of undertaking an optional one-year work placement, also known as a sandwich year.
+Typically, this will happen after year two and you will then return to the university to complete your final year.
 While such placements do not carry any credits, they can provide you with the opportunity to explore the world of work and benefit employers by offering them a chance to take on intelligent and enthusiastic individuals that bring a fresh perspective and new ideas to their businesses.

-A wide range of organisations participate in the placement programme, from both public and private sectors, and vary in size from large multinationals to small companies.
-You will be allocated a Placement Advisor who should be able to assist you as you apply for work placements and work experience opportunities.
+A wide range of organisations participate in the placement programme, from both public and private sectors, and vary in size from large multinationals to small companies and you will be allocated a Placement Advisor who should be able to assist you as you apply for work placements and work experience opportunities.

-There are also opportunities for overseas placements and to study abroad, led by the Centre for Global Engagement.
+There are also opportunities for overseas placements and study abroad.

-Please note that placements (whether in the UK or abroad) may be subject to additional fees, obtaining relevant visas, a competitive application process and in some instances there may be a limited number of spaces available.
+Please note that placements (whether in the UK or abroad) may be subject to additional fees, obtaining relevant visas, a competitive application process and in some instances such opportunities may be limited in number.

 The annual Faculty of Business and Law Employment Fair is an opportunity not to be missed.
 You can talk to employers face-to-face and demonstrate your communication, interpersonal and networking skills.
 It will also help you learn about the range of opportunities on offer which may include: